tcosta84/blacklist/docs/source/api.rst

 Memcached is a high-performance, distributed memory object caching system intended for use in speeding up dynamic web applications by alleviating database load.

-The Acotel Blacklist APIs use Memcached in order to improve performance:
+The Acotel Blacklist APIs use Memcached in order to improve performance.

+A process runs every 30 minutes checking if the cache exists.
+If it does not exist, then it is
+recreated:

 .. image:: _static/flow_memcached.png

-When deleting a customer (using the Delete API or the Admin Interface), this cache is deleted and recreated on the next request.
+When deleting a customer (using the Delete API or the Admin Interface), only this customer is removed from the cache.
+The same happens when creating a new customer; this new customer is added immediately to the cache.

 Actions
 =======